Octanitrocuban/Earthquake-location/README.md

 ![Exemple picture](img/map_hist_single_descente.png)

-## The ensemble descente method:
+## Ensemble descente method:
-The computation time for one use higly depends on thenumber of samples.
-For 5 000 samples and 23 001 epochs it took ~ 49.6. second.
+The computation time for one use higly depends on the number of samples.
+For 5 000 samples and 23 001 epochs it took ~ 49.6. seconds.

 ### Explanations
 The ensemble descente method is a vectorised inmplementation of multiple single descente.
 It will train multiple earthquake models independently but at the same time.
 The goal is to reduce the influance of random parameter initialization.

 ### Plots
 The first plot is the Root MeanSquare Error distribution of the 5 000 samples after their training.
-We can see that they are 0.00024 and seems to have a distribution close to the single method RMSE.
-The shape of the distribution is not the same because the method is sligthly different.
+We can see that they are all lower than 0.00024 and seems to have a distribution close to the single method RMSE.
+The shape of the distribution is not the same because the training method is sligthly different.
 In the single, each parameter are adjust one after the other whereas they are adjust all together in the ensemble method.
 Further more, in the single method, a parameter could be unchage wich is not a possible case in the ensemble method.
-It may be interesting to ad a kernel feature in the future for the ensemble method.
+It may be interesting to add an other kernel feature in the future for the ensemble method.

 The second plot shows the distance between the samples and the true targeted event.
 As for the single method we can see that the distances are quite low, but they aren't as good either.
 The closet model is still at ~ 8.94 meter of the target.
 The average distance is also higher.
 Even if the results are less good, this method is intersting because it train many samples in a lower amount of time which give more robust statistical resluts faster.